 62-150mm = f/6.3

 At 18mm, the f/3.5 aperture is not too wide, and the camera is still reporting 18mm when the max aperture changes to f/4.
-While the focal length has changed a modest amount by then, the zoom range availed at f/3.5 is very short.
+While the focal length has changed a modest amount by then, the zoom range availed at f/3.5 is short.

 With these narrow max apertures, this lens is not a good choice for photographing low-light motion, such as indoor sports or outdoor sports on cloudy days.
-Setting the ISO to a very high number is the narrow aperture option for sharp low light, in-motion images, and noise is an image quality factor.
+Setting the ISO to a high number is the narrow aperture option for sharp low light, in-motion images, and noise is an image quality factor.

 For example, the camera settings for the sample picture above were: 54mm, 1/125, f/5.6, and ISO 6400.
 The couple was just under a porch on a cloudy day.
-ISO 6400 on an APS-C imaging sensor is very noisy.
+ISO 6400 on an APS-C imaging sensor is noisy.

 A downside to the variable max aperture is that, by definition, the same max aperture cannot be used over the entire focal length selected.
 The camera automatically accounts for the changes in auto exposure modes (including M mode with Auto ISO), but using the widest-available aperture in manual exposure mode is somewhat complicated by the changing setting (an in-camera function may also accommodate the changes).